hunto/DIST_KD/README.md

 :fire: **DIST: state-of-the-art KD method with an extremely simple implementation (simply replace the KLDivLoss in vanilla KD).**

 ## Updates
+### May 30, 2022
+Code for object detection is available.

 ### May 27, 2022
 Code for ImageNet classification is available.